Malta in the Eurovision Song Contest 2011: Background

 Prior to the 2011 contest, Malta had participated in the Eurovision Song Contest twenty-three times since its first entry in 1971.
 Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
 The country had, to this point, competed in every contest since returning in 1991.
 Malta's best placing in the contest thus far was second, which it achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
 In the 2010 edition, Malta failed to qualify to the final with the song "My Dream" performed by Thea Garrett.

 For the 2011 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
 PBS confirmed their intentions to participate at it on 21 September 2010.
 Malta selected their entry consistently through a national final procedure, a method that was continued for their 2011 participation.

 Before Eurovision

 Malta Eurosong 2011

 Malta Eurosong 2011 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2011.
 The competition consisted of a semi-final and final held on 11 and 12 January 2011, respectively, at the Mediterranean Conference Centre in the nation's capital city of Valletta.
-Both shows were hosted by Keith Demicoli and Valerie Vella and broadcast on Television Malta (TVM) and Radio Malta with commentary by Tony Micallef as well on the official Eurovision Song Contest website eurovision.tv.
+Both shows were hosted by Keith Demicoli and Valerie Vella and broadcast on Television Malta (TVM) and Radio Malta with commentary by Tony Micallef as well as on the official Eurovision Song Contest website eurovision.tv.